 - A. Informal resolution options include, but are not limited to: administrative dispositions, mediation, facilitated dialogue, and restorative justice practices. - B. Determinations regarding the type of informal resolution offered in a particular case will be made in consultation with the Student Conduct Administrators, other MCCCD leadership, as necessary, and the students at issue.
+Staff

-Staff outside of the Student Conduct Administrator's office may be involved in facilitating the agreed upon option. - C. Informal resolutions can result in the same sanctions and institutional responses as are reserved for matters that have been addressed through a full investigation. - D. The Student Conduct Administrator will make the determination with regard to responsibility. - E. Should new facts come forward during the informal resolution process that significantly alter the nature of the allegations, the Student Conduct Administrator has the discretion to initiate a full investigation.
+- outside of the Student Conduct Administrator's office may be involved in facilitating the agreed upon option. - C. Informal resolutions can result in the same sanctions and institutional responses as are reserved for matters that have been addressed through a full investigation. - D. The Student Conduct Administrator will make the determination with regard to responsibility. - E. Should new facts come forward during the informal resolution process that significantly alter the nature of the allegations, the Student Conduct Administrator has the discretion to initiate a full investigation.
 If one of the involved parties decides that the informal resolution option is not appropriate, they may request a full investigation.
 This request must be submitted to the Student Conduct Administrator before the conclusion of the informal resolution process.
-If this action is taken, the Student Conduct Administrator will document the end of the informal resolution process and shall initiate a formal investigation. - F. Should new facts come forward during the informal resolution process that significantly alter the nature of the allegations, the Student Conduct Administrator has the discretion to initiate a full investigation.
-If one of the involved parties decides that the informal resolution option is not appropriate, they may request a full investigation.
-This request must be submitted to the Student Conduct Administrator before the conclusion of the informal resolution process.
-If this action is taken, the Student Conduct Administrator will document the end of the informal resolution process and shall initiate a formal investigation.
+If this action is taken, the Student Conduct Administrator will document the end of the informal resolution process and shall initiate a formal investigation. - F. Both the Complainant and the Respondent must sign an agreement to engage in the informal resolution process.